macayaven/langfuse-fork/customization/langfuse_fork.md

 ---

+## 🙏 Acknowledgements

+This setup guide and supporting scripts are built on top of the amazing [Langfuse](https://github.com/langfuse/langfuse) project.
+We are grateful to the Langfuse team for making such a well-documented and powerful observability platform available to the community.

 🙋 Questions or changes?
-Contact Carlos Crespo.
+Contact [Carlos Crespo](https://github.com/macayaven).